Giving Stories

 In future years, the Coyne gift will allow South Clinic to expand its footprint, creating several new exam rooms for the growing caseload.

-“Dr. Coyne has been an extraordinary partner to our hospital,” said Christine Dietrich, associate dean of advancement at the College of Veterinary Medicine.
+“Dr. Coyne has been an extraordinary partner to our hospital,” said Peter Constable, dean of the College of Veterinary Medicine.
 “We are so grateful for his gifts in support of our college, our hospital, and our students.”